New ETA Scheme for 25th February 2026

 Key Takeaways

-• UK ETA scheme to be fully enforced from 25 February 2026, according to Home Office “no permission, no travel” announcement.
+• UK ETA enforcement expands from 25 February 2026 under the Home Office “no permission, no travel” approach.

-• From 25 February 2026, affected non-visa nationals will be refused boarding without a valid ETA or eVisa.
+• From 25 February 2026, affected non-visa nationals may be refused boarding without a valid ETA or other recognised digital immigration status.

 • Carriers and travel providers are expected to check ETA status pre-departure and block travel where permission is missing.

-The Home Office has confirmed that from 25 February 2026, visitors from 85 visa-free countries, including the United States, Canada and France, will not be able to travel to the UK unless they hold advance digital permission in the form of an Electronic Travel Authorisation (ETA) or an eVisa.
+From 25 February 2026, visitors from visa-free countries, including the United States, Canada and France, will not be able to travel to the UK unless they hold advance digital permission in the form of an Electronic Travel Authorisation (ETA) or other recognised UK immigration permission linked to their passport.

 Leading with the headline “No Permission, No Travel”, the Home Office has stated the current ETA scheme will be fully enforced and carriers will be expected to block boarding where an individual cannot show they have the right permission in place.
-The rule of thumb is that every traveller should have some form of current permission linked to the passport they intend to use.
+The rule of thumb is that most travellers will need a form of digital permission linked to the passport they intend to use.
 If that permission is an ETA, it needs to be in place before they get to the airport.

 Stricter enforcement of UK visitor rules will necessitate better planning by anyone travelling to the UK for visitor purposes.
 If you have any questions or concerns about your permission to travel to the UK, or how this announcement impacts your organisation and its business travellers, book a fixed-fee telephone consultation with one of UK legal advisers.